 Commonly used in Indian cuisine, Kashmiri chili powder is made from dried, ground Kashmiri chilies.
 It’s one of the milder, drier chilies, that scales around 1000 to 2000 Scoville Heat Units or SHU.
 In Indian cooking, this powder is utilized for its deep red color more than the heat it offers.

 Nevertheless, it doesn’t deny the fact that it adds a mild spicy flavor too.
 For that reason, you can also use this as a good replacement when in a pinch by doubling the amount of the needed chili powder in your recipe.

 READ ALSO: 27 Delicious Indian Dinner Recipes You Have to Try

 Poor Chili Powder Substitutes to Avoid

-Another spice to avoid is curry powder.
-Although some curry powders include cayenne or ground chilies, that doesn’t mean you can just swap one with the other.
-Curry powders have a unique flavor profile that’s incredibly noticeable in recipes.
-Adding it in some recipes will just largely alter the dish’s flavor profile.
+Another spice you’d want to avoid is curry powder.
+Just because some curry powders do have cayenne or ground chilies, it doesn’t mean you can just swap one with the other.
+Curry powders have a unique flavor profile that’s incredibly distinct and noticeable in recipes.
+Adding it to certain dishes will most likely alter the dish’s flavor profile.